jsterner30/watchtower/README.md

 ### Reports

-Reports are functions that aggregate the data gathered by a rule and output it to a csv file.
+Reports are classes that aggregate the data gathered by a rule and output it to a csv and json file.
 They run very quickly and therefore have no need to be cached.

 | Report                 | Type       | Description                                                                                                                                                                                                                                                                                                                                                                          | Contributes to Overall Healthscore Report | Weight |
 |------------------------|------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------|--------|